Timmy/ulx-docs/README.md

-# ULX Unofficial Documentation
+# ULX Documentation

-**Read the documentation on https://timmy.github.io/ulx-docs/.**

-[ULX v3](https://github.com/teamulysses/ulx) has no official reference documentation.
-Looking for information on ULX often yields outdated, low-quality or irrelevant results.
-The goal of this project is to provide users of ULX with a reliable resource.
+The official documentation for the [ULX admin mod](https://github.com/TeamUlysses/ulx) for Garry’s Mod!

 ## Contributing